ACME Center Structure

 Core 2 - Technology Core

-Evaluates and supports technological development/refinement of the selected annual microsystems-based projects as well as other projects aimed at advancing the entire field of microsystems-based POC technologies in general.
+Evaluates and supports technological development/refinement of the selected annual microsystems-based projects as well as other projects aimed at advancing the entire field of microsystems-based point-of-care technologies in general.

 Core 3 - Clinical Core

-Directs independent lab-based and clinical evaluation/validation testing of all microsystems-based POC diagnostics projects including human factors and usability, technical feasibility, regulatory insights, and laboratory and human subjects testing using our POC-centric clinical research infrastructure and a diverse pool of physician key opinion leaders (KOLs).
+Directs independent lab-based and clinical evaluation/validation testing of all microsystems-based point-of-care diagnostics projects including human factors and usability, technical feasibility, regulatory insights, and laboratory and human subjects testing using our point-of-care-centric clinical research infrastructure and a diverse pool of physician key opinion leaders (KOLs).

 Core 4 - Dissemination Core